lekoOwO/auto-ytarchive-raw/readme.md

 This usage guide is for the [Docker](https://www.docker.com/) image.
 If you do not have or haven't heard of Docker, please see the [Docker](https://www.docker.com/) website.

+#### Docker-compose

+Modify the `docker-compose.yml` file to your liking, then run `docker-compose up` to start the container.

+#### Docker run
-For basic usage, simply run the following command:
+For basic usage, simply modify and run the following command:
 ```bash
 docker run \
   -d `#runs the container in the background` \